 What can I do?

 - Monitor your uptime and quickly take action if your site goes down.
-You can use any uptime monitoring service that can send you alerts, for example Pingdom.
+You can use any uptime monitoring service that can send you alerts, for example website monitoring tools at Pingdom.

 - Monitor and test your response time at regular intervals.
 In addition to monitoring services, you can use our free Pingdom Tools to test your site’s total load time.